Grassroots

 Professional requirements

-• Must be managed by qualified individuals
+• Be managed by qualified individuals

-• Must employ professional artists and/or cultural workers
+• Employ professional artists and cultural workers

 What types of projects are eligible?